winglang/wing/docs/docs/01-start-here/05-aws.md

 ## Cleanup

 Terraform doesn't allow destroying a non-empty bucket by default.
-To prepare for easy cleanup, you may delete the newly created file by marking the checkbox next to `wing-*.txt`, clicking the `Delete` button, typing `permanently delete` in the confirmation box and clicking the `Delete objects` button.
+To prepare for easy cleanup, you may delete the newly created file(s) by marking the checkbox next to the bucket name on the S3 console, clicking the `Empty` button, typing `permanently delete` in the confirmation box and clicking the `Empty` button.

 Once you're done, you can destroy all of the resources that were created on your AWS account by running: